by John Jordan

 Price Unit

 The price unit is the number of units to which the price refers.
-You can increase the accuracy of the price by increasing the price unit.
-To determine the unit price, divide the price by the price unit.
+Increasing the price unit can increase its accuracy.
+To determine the unit price, divide the price by the unit price.

 Process Order

-Process orders are used for the production of materials or provide services in a certain quantity and on a certain date.
-They allow resource planning, process order management control, and account assignment and order settlement rules to be specified.
+Process orders are used to produce materials or provide services in a certain quantity and on a certain date.
+They allow resource planning, process order management control, account assignment, and order settlement rules to be specified.

 Procurement Alternative

-A procurement alternative represents one of a number of different ways of procuring a material.
+A procurement alternative represents one of several different ways of procuring a material.
 You can control the level of detail in which the procurement alternatives are represented through the controlling level.
 Depending on the processing category, there are single-level and multilevel procurement alternatives.
-For example, a purchase order is single-level procurement, while production is multilevel procurement.
+For example, a purchase order is a single-level procurement, while production is a multilevel procurement.

 Production Order

-A production order is used for discrete manufacturing.
+For discrete manufacturing, a production order is used.
 A BOM and routing are copied from master data to the order.
-A sequence of operations is supplied by the routing, which describes how to carry out work-steps.
+The routing supplies a sequence of operations, which describes how to carry out work steps.

-An operation can refer to a work center at which it is to be performed.
-An operation contains planned activities required to carry out the operation.
+An operation can refer to a work center where it is to be performed.
+It contains planned activities required to carry out the operation.
 Costs are based on the material components and activity price multiplied by a standard value.

 Product Drilldown Reports